ross1jk/Secure-Password-Generator/README.md

 ## JavaScript

-**Fuctions**
+**Functions**

-There are two fucntions, both of which were provided.
+There are two functions, both of which were provided.
 One is to write the password to the screen.
 This was not altered at all.

-The other is to geneerate the password.
+The other is to generate the password.
 This one contains all of my code created to make the Secure Password Generator interactive.

-**Varibles**
+**Variables**

-I used various varibles to call upon in my JavaScript code.
-I may have been able use less varibles, but these are what worked best for the code and made the Secure Password Generator function the best.
+I used various variables to call upon in my JavaScript code.
+I may have been able use less variables, but these are what worked best for the code and made the Secure Password Generator function the best.

-* Varibles Given: generateBtn, password, passwordText - all of these allowed my password to be written on the html document and were provided.
+* Variables Given: generateBtn, password, passwordText - all of these allowed my password to be written on the html document and were provided.

 * chooseLength: created to generate a prompt and store that prompts answer.
 This is used in my for loops and return statements later.

-* confirmLowercase: Allows the user to select if they want lowercase letters through a boolean statment.
-Used in my first set of contionals to set my completePassword String.
+* confirmLowercase: Allows the user to select if they want lowercase letters through a boolean statement.
+Used in my first set of conditionals to set my completePassword String.

-* confirmUppercase: Allows the user to select if they want uppercase letters through a boolean statment.
-Used in my first set of contionals to set my completePassword String.
+* confirmUppercase: Allows the user to select if they want uppercase letters through a boolean statement.
+Used in my first set of conditionals to set my completePassword String.

-* confirmNumeric: Allows the user to select if they want numeric characters through a boolean statment.
-Used in my first set of contionals to set my completePassword String.
+* confirmNumeric: Allows the user to select if they want numeric characters through a boolean statement.
+Used in my first set of conditionals to set my completePassword String.

-* confirmSpecial: Allows the user to select if they want special characters through a boolean statment.
-Used in my first set of contionals to set my completePassword String.
+* confirmSpecial: Allows the user to select if they want special characters through a boolean statement.
+Used in my first set of conditionals to set my completePassword String.

 * completePassword: Set as empty.
-Based on boolean statment answers, will generate a string, that will be used in a math radom fucntion in for loop.
+Based on boolean statement answers, will generate a string, that will be used in a math random function in for loop.

 * lowercase: Contains all lowercase letter characters as a string.